What Happens in a Personal Injury Case?

 Medical Treatment — Proving Your Injuries

-You will see various doctors such as an orthopedic surgeon, physiatrist (PMR), neurologist, and possibly a dentist, psychologist, physical therapists, etc. It is important that you do not miss appointments with your doctors.
+You will see various doctors, such as an orthopedic surgeon, physiatrist (PMR), neurologist, and possibly a dentist, psychologist, physical therapist, etc. It is important that you do not miss appointments with your doctors.
 After you have completed the majority of your treatment, usually within 3-12 months, we will request copies of your medical records and narrative reports from your doctors.

 The way that we prove your injuries is similar to proving damage to your car in a car accident.
 To prove the damage to your car, you need to obtain an estimate or paid receipt for the repairs.

 It is for this reason that it is important for you to visit the doctor as long as you are still in pain, even if the doctor may not be successful in alleviating your pain.
 When you go to the doctor, your doctor will create a medical record indicating what you said about your pain.
 Those medical records are the evidence we need to prove your pain and suffering.
-Additional proof of your pain and injuries will be provided by the neurologist and radiologist who will perform various tests such as X-Rays, MRI, EMG and other important tests which will document the damage done to your bones, spine, nerves, muscles or tissues.
+Additional proof of your pain and injuries will be provided by the neurologist and radiologist, who will perform various tests such as X-Rays, MRI, EMG, and other important tests that will document the damage done to your bones, spine, nerves, muscles, or tissues.

 A legal document called a Summons and Complaint may be sent to a process service to serve the defendant(s) with a copy sent to the defendant’s insurance company.
-This document is the start of a law suit and makes legal allegations about the defendant’s negligence and your injuries.
+This document starts a lawsuit and makes legal allegations about the defendant’s negligence and your injuries.

-After the Summons and Complaint is served on the defendant(s), their insurance company will assign an attorney to represent the defendants.
-Within 60 days, that attorney will send us various legal documents including the defendant’s Answer to the Summons and Complaint, a Demand for a Bill of Particulars, Demands for Discovery and Inspection and a Demand for your Deposition.
+After the Summons and Complaint are served on the defendant(s), their insurance company will assign an attorney to represent the defendants.
+Within 60 days, that attorney will send us various legal documents, including the defendant’s Answer to the Summons and Complaint, a Demand for a Bill of Particulars, Demands for Discovery and Inspection, and a Demand for your Deposition.

-The Answer is a legal document which will deny most of the legal allegations we have made in the Complaint.
-This is normal and, in fact, would be legal mal-practice for a defendant’s attorney not to deny the allegations.
-The defendant’s Demand for a Bill of Particulars and Demands for Discovery and Inspection are lengthy legal documents which demand a substantial amount of information requiring us to provide more detailed information about your case including the laws we claim the defendant violated, your injuries and other information relative to your case.
+The Answer is a legal document that will deny most of the legal allegations we have made in the Complaint.
+This is normal and, in fact, would be legal malpractice for a defendant’s attorney not to deny the allegations.
+The defendant’s Demand for a Bill of Particulars and Demands for Discovery and Inspection are lengthy legal documents that demand a substantial amount of information, requiring us to provide more detailed information about your case, including the laws we claim the defendant violated, your injuries, and other information relative to your case.

-After receipt of the defendant’s Answer, this office will serve the defendants with the plaintiff’s Demand for a Bill of Particulars, Demands for Discovery and Inspection and a Demand for a Deposition of the defendants.
-The plaintiff’s Demand for a Bill of Particulars and various Demands for Discovery and Inspection are legal documents (22 pages) requesting detailed information about the defendant’s case which the defendant intends to use at the time of trial.
-This information is needed by us to perform a deposition of the defendant and for the trial.
+After receipt of the defendant’s Answer, this office will serve the defendants with the plaintiff’s Demand for a Bill of Particulars, Demands for Discovery and Inspection, and a Demand for a Deposition of the defendants.
+The plaintiff’s Demand for a Bill of Particulars and various Demands for Discovery and Inspection are legal documents (22 pages) requesting detailed information about the defendant’s case, which the defendant intends to use at the time of trial.
+This information is needed by us to question the defendant at a deposition and to be used at the trial.

 At this time, we will request a Preliminary Conference in court to obtain a court order setting up all of the dates for all of the various parts of your case, including the date for the depositions of both you and the defendant, your medical exams the date when we are required to certify your case ready for trial, and various other dates.

-At a deposition, also called an EBT or Examination before Trial, both you and the defendant will testify under oath before a court reporter.
+At a deposition, also called an EBT or Examination before Trial, you and the defendant will testify under oath before a court reporter.
 This testimony may be used later at trial.
-Most attorneys will prepare you for 30-60 minutes on the morning before your deposition.
-However, we will prepare you to testify at your deposition at our office during the week before your deposition where you will watch a DVD showing you an accident and a deposition with someone answering questions the wrong way, then the right way and explaining how you should answer questions.
+Most attorneys will prepare you for 30-60 minutes in the morning before your deposition.
+However, we will prepare you to testify at your deposition at our office during the week before your deposition, where you will watch a DVD showing you an accident and a deposition with someone answering questions the wrong way, then the right way, and explaining how you should answer questions.

 Within 60 days after your deposition is completed, you will be required to submit to physical exams by doctors of the defendant’s choosing.
 The defendant is legally entitled to have you examined by a doctor of each medical specialty in which you were treated.

 The physical exams usually take approximately 5-10 minutes each and will only consist of the doctor asking you about your injury and physically examining you.
-The doctor will not be allowed to take any blood tests, X-rays or any other tests.
-The physicals may be performed by a doctor of the defendant’s choosing anywhere in the county in which you live.
-You will, unfortunately have to appear at the physicals without reimbursement for lost wages or transportation.
+The doctor will not be allowed to take any blood tests, X-rays, or, any other tests.
+The physicals may be performed by a doctor of the defendant’s choosing anywhere in the county where you live.
+You will, unfortunately, have to appear at the physicals without reimbursement for lost wages or transportation.
 Failure to appear at these physicals will result in the court dismissing your case.

-The defense doctors are paid a lot of money to claim that either You were not injured; or your injuries were not caused by the accident; or you have fully recovered from your injuries.
+The defense doctors are paid a lot of money to claim that either you were not injured, your injuries were not caused by the accident, or you have fully recovered from your injuries.
 Most attorneys will send you to your physical alone.
-However, we will be there with you and we will even bring our own doctor with us.
+However, we will be there with you, and we will even bring our own doctor with us.

 After your physicals, your case may be certified to the court as ready for trial.
-Due to the backlog in the courts, it may take 18 months-3 years on a waiting list to obtain a court room for trial, however, a settlement of your case may still be reached at any time during this process.
+Due to the backlog in the courts, it may take 18 months to 3 years on a waiting list to obtain a courtroom for the trial.
+However, a settlement of your case may still be reached at any time during this process.

-If you are 70 years of age, you are entitled to a special preference which puts you at the front of the line of cases waiting to go to trial.
+If you are 70 years of age, you are entitled to a special preference that puts you at the front of the line of cases waiting to go to trial.